dev7a/ocelot/README.md

 | `s3export`       | Minimal + AWS S3 exporter                                       | minimal  | `lambdacomponents.exporter.awss3`                                                               |
 | `signaltometrics`| Minimal + Signal to Metrics connector                           | minimal  | `lambdacomponents.connector.signaltometrics`                                                    |

 **Build Tag Mechanism:** The `lambdacomponents.custom` build tag is automatically included for all distributions except `default`, enabling the overlay mechanism.
 Distributions can inherit build tags from a `base` distribution defined in the configuration, promoting reuse and simplifying definitions.
 The final set of build tags used during compilation is the unique union of base tags and distribution-specific tags.
+For full details on distribution definitions and inheritance, see [Configurations](docs/configurations.md#1-configdistributionsyaml).

 ### Upstream Default Components